 SCMs also contribute to sustainability by making the concrete more durable.
 The St. Croix Crossing has a design service life of 100 years.

 Operational embodied energy is the non-renewable energy used in maintenance, repair, restoration, refurbishment, or replacement of materials.
-Designing the concrete for durability results in much lower operational energy because there’s less need for maintenance and repair.
+Designing the concrete for durability in a wet, freezing environment results in much lower operational energy because there’s less need for maintenance and repair.

 Environmental factors also influenced the structural design of the bridge.
 The extradose design combining box girders and cable stays permitted a reduction in the number of piers in the St. Croix River.
 It also allowed for relatively short towers.
 Fewer piers made for less disturbance of habitat.
 Fewer piers and shorter towers meant using less concrete, reinforcing steel, and cable to build the structure.